randosrandom/Space4AI/README.md

 ctest --verbose
 ```

 > :hammer_and_wrench: At the moment we did not provide instructions for the installation of our library, mainly because it is still under development and its usage as standalone is perfectly fine.

-So at this stage, it is pointless to manage the installation too.
+## Documentation
+If [Doxygen](http://www.doxygen.org) (version 1.8.17 or above) and [GraphViz](http://www.graphviz.org) are found in you system, the documentation will be automatically generated, during compilation, under the ```build/doc/``` folder.

 ## Docker container